Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 If you want to edit the source code inside an IDE, you can import it in Eclipse, NetBeans or IntelliJ.
 In Eclipse, use the File &rarr; Import &rarr; Existing Maven Projects menu item and import the parent Maven project contained in the `hotmoka` directory that you cloned from GitHub.
-This should create, inside Eclipse, also its submodule projects.
+This should create, inside Eclipse, also its submodules.
 You should see, inside Eclipse's project explorer, something like Figure @fig:projects.
 You will then be able to compile, package, test and install the Hotmoka jars inside Eclipse itself, by right-clicking on the `parent` project and selecting